 Hunston Conservation Area

-Hunston is a small conservation area in England, covering approximately 4.8 hectares of protected landscape.
-It is designated in 1976 during the initial wave of conservation area protection, reflecting the area's longstanding cultural and architectural significance.
-The area includes 3 listed buildings recognised for their heritage value.
+Hunston is a compact conservation area in England, covering approximately 17.8 hectares of protected landscape.
+It is designated in 1973 during the initial wave of conservation area protection, reflecting the area's longstanding cultural and architectural significance.
+Within the conservation area there are 11 listed buildings of architectural or historic importance.

 Note: There are 2 conservation areas with this name in the UK.